Chatbot UX

 Implement Contextual Awareness

-It’s “context aware” meaning that your chatbot knows what’s being discussed more generally and what is happening with the user.
-This then reduces the number of information users have to supply, which in turn leads to more natural interactions.
+It’s “context aware,” meaning that your chatbot knows what’s being discussed more generally and what is happening with the user.
+This then reduces the amount of information users have to supply, which in turn leads to more natural interactions.

 Key aspects of contextual awareness: